Critical-Social-Epi/GSS_class_working_conditions/analysis_6_15_21_MICE.md

 ## Gender-race differences in QWL among workers

 Prevalence of bad category of each binary QWL variable among each gender-racial group of workers relative to the prevalence among white male workers adjusted for age and year with restricted cubic splines.
-Estimates exclude "NH other" group from sample because they're so heterogeneous.
+Estimates exclude "NH other" group from sample.

 ```r